Avinava/PageBlockTableEnhancerADV/README.md

 * paginate : Assign true if you want to use the pagination feature,default value is true.
 * pageSizeOptions : A comma seperated list of integer values that will displayed as dropdown for page size
 * defaultPageSize : Default page size that needs to be selected (at page load).
+* enableExport : Set true to enable export toolbar
+* exportFileName : File name to used for the files exported from table

 Ajax/Rerender support
 --